glowinthedark/multi-qr-air-gapped-file-transfer/README.md

 | **Balanced** *(default)* | 22 (105×105 modules)                        | 974 B         | Good speed/reliability trade-off for most phone cameras at arm's length.                                                                     |
 | **Robust**               | 15 (77×77 modules), higher error-correction | 383 B         | Slowest, but will scan reliably even with a poor camera, bad lighting, or some hand shake.
 Use this if Balanced is failing to make progress. |

-Theoretical rate at Balanced is ~9.7 KB/s at 10 frames/s, more at shorter intervals.
-Real-world throughput depends on the camera; if the receiver's "rejected" count climbs or progress stalls, slow the interval down before reaching for the Robust preset.
-(Three throughput experiments were field-tested and removed: an extra-dense version-30 preset and a 2×2 multi-QR grid, which typical cameras never decoded, and a color-multiplexed "2×" mode packing two QR codes into the red and blue channels of one image, which was ~2× *slower* — camera Bayer sensors sample R and B at only a quarter of the pixels, so each color channel carries about half the linear resolution of the mono image, and crosstalk cuts contrast further.
-The lesson generalizes: the camera's pixels-per-module budget is the binding constraint, and any scheme that shrinks the effective module size loses.)
+_Theoretical_ rate in `Balanced` mode is ~9.7 KB/s at 10 frames/s.
+Real-world throughput depends on the camera and tends to be around 2-3KB/sec; if the receiver's "rejected" count climbs or progress stalls, slow the interval down before reaching for the Robust preset.

 ---